duttm/PACE2/examples/amber_example/README.md

 Here, we test a short energy minimization simulation of a protein.
 We use the amber MD engine for this task.

 We have used 3 input files for this workflow: min.in (MD input parameters) , prmtop and prmcrd (coordinate and topology files).
-These files are stores in `amber_example/DV/DV.0/`
+These files are stored in `amber_example/DV/DV.0/`

-The PACE workflow controls the simulation with the help of `simconfig_local.json` (input files, executables, etc) and `resconfig_local.json` (walltime, target resource for running the simulation)
+The PACE workflow controls the simulation with the help of `simconfig_local.json` (input files, executables, etc) and `resconfig_local.json` (walltime and  target resource for running the simulation)

 Here are the relevant keys (from `simconfig_local.json`) for this example: